 speaker

 Analyst, Bank of America Securities

 Hi, guys.
 Good morning.
 Thanks for taking my questions.
 I did want to ask about your calculation of new patient share.
-It does seem a little bit different than the calculation.
-Your competitor stated on their first release a few weeks ago or a couple weeks ago, can you tell us how you derive share with new patients?
+It does seem a little bit different than the calculation your competitor stated on their, I guess, press release a few weeks ago or a couple of weeks ago.
+Can you tell us how you derive, share with new patients?
 And then how are you thinking about the potential for providing sales guidance?
-Again, the competing product company has issued sales guidance which seems to assume pretty steep uptake going forward.
-You're not responsible for their guide, but what would you need to feel comfortable with on your end to provide sales guidance for CIFO?
+Again, the competing product company has issued sales guidance, which seems to assume pretty steep uptake going forward.
+You're not responsible for their guide, but what would you need to feel comfortable with on your end to provide sales guidance for CyphoBrain?
 Thanks.

+speaker